Part song: In Britain

+In Europe

+The first German Liedertafel male-voice music society, was founded in Berlin by Carl Friedrich Zelter in 1808.
+Heinrich Marschner and Carl Weber wrote examples for male voices only.
+These were followed by mixed-voiced pieces setting German romantic poetry by Schubert, Schumann, Mendelssohn, Peter Cornelius and Brahms.
+Similarly in France, the first Orphéons choral societies for men were established in the mid-19th century.
+Gounod, Saint-Saëns, Delibes, Debussy and Ravel all wrote examples for mixed-voice choirs.

+In Ukraine

-In Ukraine partsong replaced a Znamenny chant.
-About half a century before the advent of party part song, the old hook notation began to be replaced by a non-linear one, close to the modern one.
+In Ukraine part song replaced a Znamenny chant.
+About half a century before the advent of a party part song, the old hook notation began to be replaced by a non-linear one, close to the modern one.
 Orthodox fraternities initiated the introduction of party singing.
 They opened schools at monasteries and introduced the study of part song in fraternal and church choirs.
 The first mention of such a study is associated with the Lviv Stauropean Brotherhood and dates back to the 1590s.
 The theoretical foundations of part song have been set out in a number of treatises.
 The most famous of them and the only surviving (in several editions) - "Musical Grammar" by Mykola Diletsky.

-According to the number of voices and the nature of polyphony, part songs are divided into three groups: party concerts, party motets and party works with constant polyphony.
+According to the number of voices and the nature of polyphony, Ukrainian part songs are divided into three groups: party concerts, party motets and party works with constant polyphony.
 Party concerts include all works with 8 or more voices, and motets include party works of variable polyphony with 6 or less voices.
 Seven-part works have not yet been found, so they are not included in this classification, but most likely they must also be included in concerts.
 According to the themes of the texts and the predominant musical means, the part songs are divided into two large groups: vivatno-panegyric (glorious) and lyrical-dramatic (repentant).

+In the USA

+The Mendelssohn Glee Club was founded in New York in 1866.
+Its second musical director was Edward MacDowell.
+Part songs flourished in the USA from 1860 well into the 1930s.
+Examples were composed by Amy Beach, Dudley Buck, George Whitefield Chadwick, Arthur Foote, Henry Hadley, Margaret Ruthven Lang, Edward MacDowell and Horatio Parker, and more recently by Randall Thompson and Elliott Carter.